mvaled/mvaled.github.io/blog/html/_sources/drafts/business-rules.txt

 .. [#double-entry] See `Double-entry bookkeeping`_.

-.. [#not-odoo] While I'm writing these lines OpenERP is a moving target and the branch I'm currently concerned with is the `7.0 branch`_.
-Things are changing in the `8.0 branch`_ in ways I'm not entirely familiar with yet.

-.. [#many-objs] OpenERP's models are designed to operate on collections of objects instead of a single object.
+.. [#many-objs] Odoo's models are designed to operate on collections of objects instead of a single object.

 .. [#cuban-taxes] Here, at Cuba, we don't have much experience with taxes.